A Comprehensive Necromancer Build Guide

 - Ill Omen – During the early game, this skill can quickly kill enemies, but its damage potential is not good in the later game.
 But it can still weaken enemies and cause crowd control, so it’s not useless on higher difficulties.

 - Spectral Binding – This toggled ability is recommended for an aether or tank-based build.
 Spectral Wrath is optional if you have some extra skill points to spare.

 - Summon Blight Fiend – The big brother of your skeleton pets.
 The role of this pet is to tank damage via Rotting Fumes, which also deals damage.
 Blight Burst is also a good area of effect skill that deals damage and crowd control.

 - Call of the Grave – Provides massive buff to your pets, especially their damage.

 - Ravenous Earth – This is a great damage over time skill that also debuffs enemies.
 Adding Decay and Foul Eruption makes it more effective.

 - Siphon Souls – This ability can heal you when enemies are damaged by this skill.
 Blood Boil’s bonus is not that great, so it’s ok not to learn it unless you have some extra skill points.
 If your Necromancer focuses on aether damage, you can convert it with Sear Souls.

 - Mark of Torment – If you have some skill points to spare, Mark of Torment is not that bad.

 - Reap Spirit – This skill works whether you’re using a pet build or not.
 It deals good damage, but only for a single enemy.
-The damage type is aether and vitality decay, so it's good for this build.
-If you have a pet-focused build, Reap Spirit also summon wraiths that scales with pet bonuses.
+The damage type is aether and vitality decay, so it’s good for this build.
+If you have a pet-focused build, Reap Spirit also summons wraiths that scale with pet bonuses.